 When finding an apartment in Japan, there are various deposits and key money that often must be paid upon signing a contract, and real estate agents sometimes also take agency fees.
 These typically amount to 1~2 months of rent each, so in many cases, you may be asked for as much as 5x the first month of rent.
 Not all deposits will be returned, and if they are, they're usually only returned in part.
 That said, many agencies (such as those mentioned above) actually allow you to filter out options based on whether they require these up-front charges, showing only the vacancies with low up-front costs.

 In order to protect themselves from a tenant’s inability to pay rent, some landlords require the use of a guarantor; essentially a backup that they can rely on to pay your rent in case you aren’t able to.
 Many agencies have relationships with guarantor companies with which you may register.
-(Alternatively, if you have a parent or close relative in Japan earning more than 300% of your expected rent per month, you can use them instead.)
+(Alternatively, if you have a parent or close relative in Japan earning more than 300% of your expected rent per month, you can sometimes use them instead.)
 Guarantor companies usually charge 50%+ of rent up-front, plus a ¥10,000 per year fee.
-Again, depending on the landlord, you may be required to purchase the equivalent of renter’s insurance in addition to this.
+Depending on the landlord, you may also be required to purchase the equivalent of renter’s insurance in addition to this.

 When looking through postings online, you’ll see combinations of numbers and letters, such as 1K, 3LDK, 2DK, etc., used to describe each particular unit.
 These combinations refer to:

-- The number of bedrooms
+The number of bedrooms

-As you’ve figured out by now, renting an apartment in Japan can be expensive.
+As you’ve figured out by now, renting an apartment in Japan can be expensive up-front.
 However, by being prepared with the right information, using the right tools to find the better-priced options, and by having some savings ready, you should hopefully be able to find a housing situation that will work for you!